tmobile/magentaA11y/_checklist-native/link.md

   swipe: |
     Focus moves to the element, expresses its name, role (state, if applicable) rotor/TalkBack menu: |
     Links can be navigated to and activated from the Rotor/TalkBack menu or by focus/double tap.
 Only one way is required.
 Known issue: Links do not currently appear in iOS Rotor.
+This does not apply to SwiftUI and Jetpack Compose currently.
   doubletap: |
     Activates the link